Rangbhoomi Spaces

 Rangbhoomi Spaces is a theatre located in Hyderabad.
 It is a versatile venue used for theatre, live performances, events, workshops, seminars, poetry, dance, and music.
 It was inaugurated on 20 December 2020.

-The establishment of Rangbhoomi Spaces has been a two-year dream for Jay Jha, who is also founder of the KissaGo Theatre Group, along with Prashant Singh Jadon ,Sanjeev Acharya and Preksha Trivedi.
-The theatre group called, Storyboard Productions and Surabhi Santosh provide technical support for sound and lighting.
+The establishment of Rangbhoomi Spaces has been a two-year dream for Jay Jha, who is also founder of the KissaGo Theatre Group, along with Prashant Singh Jadon, Sanjeev Acharya, and Preksha Trivedi.
+The theatre group Storyboard Productions and Surabhi Santosh provide technical support for sound and lighting.

 Rangbhoomi Spaces features an indoor, air-cooled, and sound-proof auditorium with proscenium-style seating and advanced LED lighting.
 The venue is attached to a cafeteria that offers snacks like samosas, chai, and nimbu paani.
 A concealed console hub ensures that technicians do not distract the audience.

-They have produced various original plays as well as adaptations in Telugu, Hindi, Marathi, Kannada and English, including plays by Manav Kaul, namely Chuhal, Natak Baste Aahe, Prekshakani Kshama Karavi, etc.
+They have produced various original plays as well as adaptations in Telugu, Hindi, Marathi, Kannada, and English, including plays by Manav Kaul, namely Chuhal, Natak Baste Aahe, and Prekshakani Kshama Karavi.

 Sainikpuri Chapter of Rangbhoomi Spaces

 Along with the Rangbhoomi Spaces in Gachibowli, they opened a second branch in Sainikpuri.
-Supported and co-founded by artist Sneha Lata Prasad and theatre actor/director Jay Jha and Preksha Trivedi, the Sanikpuri branch of the Rangbhoomi Spaces was inaugurated on Valentine's Day, 2024 with the play, Banerjee Babu.
+Supported and co-founded by artist Sneha Lata Prasad and theatre actor/director Jay Jha and Preksha Trivedi, the Sanikpuri branch of the Rangbhoomi Spaces was inaugurated on Valentine's Day, 2024 with the play Banerjee Babu.